Al-Nasir: Death

 Al-Nasir spent his last three years paralysed and nearly blind.
 He suffered from dysentery for twenty days and then died.

+Al-Nāṣir had originally named his eldest son Muḥammad as his successor in 585 AH (1189).
+He later changed his decision in favour of his younger son, ʿAli (also known as Malik al-Mu'azzam and Abu'l-Hasan Ali).
+However, ʿAli died in 612 AH (1215–1216), leaving Muḥammad as the only surviving male heir.
+Muḥammad was consequently restored as heir-apparent, and the people were again required to give him the oath of allegiance.

 He was succeeded by his son al-Zahir in the year 1225 as the thirty-fifth Abbasid caliph.
 His son ruled for a short period, al-Zahir lowered the taxes, and built a strong army to resist invasions.
 He died on 10 July 1226, nine months after his accession.
-He was succeeded his son (al-Nasir's grandson) al-Mustansir.
+Al-Zahir was succeeded his son (al-Nasir's grandson) al-Mustansir.